A place where you’re not just treated — you’re truly seen.

 Even so, my practice is open to anyone who resonates with my approach and is ready for collaborative, compassionate care.

 For two decades, I have dedicated my career to caring for individuals across the lifespan in various healthcare settings as a registered nurse across Los Angeles County—including children, adolescents, adults, and older adults—on their health journey.
-Today, I provide psychiatric mental health services and wellness support to transitional-age teens and young adults (16–25) as a Board-Certified Psychiatric Mental Health Nurse Practitioner (PMHNP).
+Today, I provide psychiatric mental health services and wellness support to older teens and young adults as a Board-Certified PMHNP.

 As a PMHNP, I have advanced graduate-level education and training that allows me to assess patient concerns, diagnose mental health conditions, create personalized treatment plans, order labs, provide therapy, and prescribe medication when appropriate — in collaboration with a psychiatrist under standard procedures.
 My approach is holistic, culturally attuned, and person-centered, blending medication and non-medication options.
 Together, we tailor care to your unique needs, values, and real-life experiences.

 Beyond my professional role, I find joy in traveling, exploring nature, and cultivating meaningful human connections.
+I currently serve as a student mentor at a local state university and enjoy that very much.
 Living in Los Angeles gives me the chance to soak up the sun and create memories through new experiences, keeping me grounded and inspired — I encourage this in others as well!
 These passions remind me of the importance of balance, curiosity, and community—values I bring into my practice every day.
 They also shape the way I show up—with openness, presence, and a deep respect for each person’s story.

 My mission is simple: to walk alongside you in your mental wellness journey with compassion, structure, and genuine care.
 You don’t have to navigate this season alone.
 I’m here to support you—through the challenges, the growth, and the moments of becoming more fully yourself.